-GST is the tax collected by the government if a person engages in a taxable supply of goods or services, calculation of GST payment and remittance is done on a self-assessment basis by the dealer.
-So for the collection of data regarding sales, reversals, and input tax credits, certain prescribed data are required to be furnished periodically by all active dealers who had valid GST registration number application approved.
-The details submitted serve as an information source for the department for verification of tax calculation and other relevant details for the administration of the GST Act, and it also helps to transfer the input tax credit to other dealers registered under GST Act.
+GST is the tax collected by the government if a person engages in a taxable supply of goods or services, The calculation of GST payment and remittance is done on a self-assessment basis by the dealer.
+So for the collection of data regarding sales, reversals, and input tax credits, certain prescribed data are required to be furnished periodically by all active dealers who have valid GST registration numbers.
+The details submitted serve as an information source for the department for verification of tax calculation and other relevant details for the administration of the GST Act, and it also helps to transfer the input tax credit to other dealers registered under the GST Act.

 What are the different types of GST returns?

 Dealers under GST can be broadly classified into three categories

 - Regular taxpayers opting for monthly return filing.